eqNj/eqN-PD2-Filter/README.md

 Only high/mid-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

-Magic bolts and arrows are hidden, however Amazons will still see magic arrows.
+Magic arrows are hidden for all classes.
+Rare arrows and bolts will still show.

 Magic rings and amulets are hidden, unless item level 86+ rings or item level 90+ amulets.